takamaka-dev/webbootstrapper/README.md

 "walletKey":  0
 }

 ```
-# BLOB FILE TEXT
+# 6.a BLOB FILE
 It is often necessary to store inside the blockchain some important information that can be a determined file.
 This is possible by simply using the API underneath presented as follows.
-## BLOB VERIFY
+## BLOB Verify-File API
 Underneath is presented the request to the API using Postman.
 This request contains the file that we want to upload and also the tags created.
-When we click the *Verify* button the following request is send and it is validated by us.
+When we click the *Verify* button the following request is sent, and it is validated by us.
 It shows the cost in resources terms involved to carry on the transaction for the blockchain.
-## Postman Request Verify example
+## Postman Request Verify API
+*It is important to emphasize that if you want the code to work correctly you need to set  the correct front end address belonging to your machine.*

 ```json
 {
 "itb":  {